moovida/polymap4-p4/README.md

 #### Resolve dependencies and compile

-Some plugins contain Ant scripts called getjars.build.xml.
+Some plugins contain Ant scripts called `getjars.build.xml`.
 Those scripts download referenced libraries from Maven repositories.
-The scripts are configured as Builders of the Eclipse projects.
+The scripts are configured as External Tool Builders.
 The Ant scripts are executed by Eclipse when manual Build is started.

   * **Manually(!)** build workspace (Ctrl-b)
   * **Manually** build workspace, **again(!)** (help Eclipse to find jars downloaded in previous build)